axellbrendow/leetcode/README.md

 ## Some coding question topics:

 - Two Pointers
   - Fast & Slow Pointers
+    - Move slow by 1 and fast by 2
+    - Move slow by 1 and fast by n
+    - Move only fast until some point (e.g. distance between slow and fast is k)
 - Cyclic Sort (consists of using the value as its own index to sort the array)
   - Find all Missing Numbers
   - Find all Duplicate Numbers